The Voice (American TV series) season 14: The Knockouts

 The Knockouts round started on April 2.
 The coaches can each steal one losing artist from another team and save one artist who lost their Knockout on their own team.
 The top 24 contestants then moved on to the Live Playoffs.

-For the first time ever in The Voice history, recent winners of the show returned as Key Advisors — Jordan Smith for Team Adam, Chris Blue for Team Alicia, Cassadee Pope for Team Kelly, and Chloe Kohanski for Team Blake.
+For the first time ever in The Voice history, former winners of the show returned as Key Advisors — Jordan Smith for Team Adam, Chris Blue for Team Alicia, Cassadee Pope for Team Kelly, and Chloe Kohanski for Team Blake.